bowdoin-algorithms-f23/bowdoin-algorithms-f23.github.io/lectures.md

 Joke: An infinite number of computer scientists walk into a bar.
 The first one orders a beer.
 The second one, half a beer.
 The third one, a quarter.
 The barman pours two beers.
 The computer scientists complain: Is that all you're giving us?
 The barman says: "Come on guys, you should know your limits! "

-Over the next two weeks we introduce the tools for algorithms analysis.
 Asymptotic analysis is expressed with O(), Ω() and Θ() notation.
-We give  formal definitions and discuss the differences between them and why big-oh is not sufficient.
-We introduce the two summations that come up in analysis: arithmetic and geometric summations.
+We give  formal definitions and discuss their differences and why big-oh is not sufficient.
+We introduce the two summations that come up in analysis: arithmetic and geometric.

 __Objectives:__